Analysis of multichannel measurements of rare processes with uncertain expected background and acceptance: The Bayesian approach

 \subsection{Numerical calculations}

-When $1/\mu^p$, $0<p<1$ appears as a factor in an equation like Eq. (\ref{BayesForm_2}), the multiplication of this prior with the Poisson distribution for zero observation diverges at $\mu \rightarrow 0$.
-To get useful result from Eq. (\ref{BayesForm_2}) such prior is considered starting not from zero, but from a very small number, actually $10^{-100}$ for this paper, and is considered equal to zero below this limit.
-The results do not vary noticeably at varying the order of this power and hence do not depend on this specific choice.
+When the prior distribution is $1/\mu^g$, $0<g<1$, the multiplication of this prior by the Poisson distribution for zero observation diverges at $\mu \rightarrow 0$.
+To get useful result from Eq. (\ref{BayesForm_2}) such a prior is considered starting not from zero, but from a very small threshold, actually from $10^{-100}$ to $10^{-300}$ for this paper, and is considered equal to zero below this limit.
+Most of the results do not vary noticeably when varying the order of this power and hence do not depend on this specific choice.
+The typical exclusion is the significance obtained by some methods for the one-channel problem with measured $n_b=0$, for which the limit at zero threshold (infinity) should be given.
 Similarly, all priors, inverse as well as uniform, are cut at some large enough value of $s$, above which all probability densities are effectively zero anyway.

-Both numerical integration and analytic-based integration, in which the integrals were converted into some finite sums, were implemented.
-Precise and fast numerical integration of these functions with singularities appeared to be a complicated task.
-For the examples discussed the analytic-based integration works much faster.
+Fast and accurate calculations of integrals in Eq. (\ref{BayesForm_4}) pose a complex problem, but this is outside the scope of this paper.